-The Executive Director of HR / OD is the designated executive with overall responsibility for risk management and is supported in this role by the Head of Integrated Governance and Legal, ensuring the implementation of the assurance framework and for reporting to the Trust board.
+The Deputy Chief Executive is the designated executive with overall responsibility for risk management and is supported in this role by the Head of Corporate Governance and Legal, ensuring the implementation of the assurance framework and for reporting to the Trust board.

 The Trust has an extensive resource of key individuals that lead on designated areas of risk such as:-

 - clinical risk

 - infection control

 - blood transfusion practitioner